aovabo/exa-support/README.md

 ag ws down
 ```

+## 🎯 Perfect for Support Engineers

+This project showcases:
+- **Agent Development** - Building intelligent AI systems with agno
+- **Tool Integration** - Using Exa's own products to solve problems
+- **Customer Support Automation** - Reducing manual workload
+- **Knowledge Management** - Building and maintaining support resources
+- **Technical Problem Solving** - Step-by-step troubleshooting automation

-## More Information
+## 📖 More Information

-Learn more about this application and how to customize it in the [Agno Workspaces](https://docs.agno.com/workspaces) documentaion
+Learn more about this application and how to customize it in the [Agno Workspaces](https://docs.agno.com/workspaces) documentation.